joshuaposton0105/StrataXM_Site/README.md

-# StrataXM - Decision Science & Data Engineering
+# StrataXM - Business Analytics & Profit Forecasting

-StrataXM is a quantitative consultancy for small and mid-sized businesses.
-We build data infrastructure, apply statistical analysis, and help business owners make decisions backed by math instead of guesswork.
+StrataXM helps small business owners turn messy data into clear answers about profit, performance, and growth.
+We consolidate scattered systems, forecast revenue, and help you make major decisions with confidence.

-## Our Approach: Foundation → Clarity → Forecasting → Decisions
+## Our Approach: Clean Data → Clear Visibility → Forecasting → Decision Confidence

-### Data Engineering
+### Data Consolidation & Trust
-- Consolidate scattered data into a single source of truth
+- Connect scattered systems into one reliable source
-- Build cloud data warehouses and ETL pipelines
+- Clean up messy, conflicting data
-- Connect disparate systems (POS, accounting, CRM, operations)
+- Build automated reporting you can trust
-- Establish data quality standards and governance
+- Create a single version of the truth for your business

-### Statistical Analysis
+### Profit & Performance Analytics
 - Revenue and demand forecasting
-- Business risk modeling and scenario analysis
+- True job costing and profit margin analysis
-- Job costing and profitability analysis
+- Customer and product profitability breakdown
-- Capacity planning and trend analysis
+- Trend analysis and performance tracking

-### Decision Support
+### Business Decision Modeling
-- What-if analysis for business decisions
+- Forecast the financial impact of expansion
-- Financial risk evaluation for expansion or investment
+- Evaluate contract and pricing opportunities
-- Simulation modeling for pricing, hiring, and growth scenarios
+- Model "what-if" scenarios for major decisions
-- Ongoing analytical partnership for strategic choices
+- Ongoing advisory partnership as you grow

 ## Contact Form Setup - Formspree Integration